Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 Functionally, nothing is lost here.
 In fact, ShaiRandom offers a lot of other APIs to interact with generator state directly; and so ShaiRandom is functionally _more_ robust than Troschuetz in this context.
 Nevertheless, this may affect existing code in that it may change how it serializes data or initializes generators to a particular state.

 There are two main ways you can go about replicating and controlling a generator's state:
 1. Utilize the serialization ShaiRandom provides.
 For any generator, the `StringSerialize()` function will produce a string of ASCII characters which encompasses the generators entire state.
-This string can be passed to the `AbstractRandom.Deserialize()` function, which will create a new generator of the same type, with exactly the same state that was serialized.
+This string can be passed to the `AbstractRandom.Deserialize()` function, which will create a new generator of the same type, with exactly the same state as the one that was serialized.
 2. Initialize the generator context with the `Seed(ulong)` function, and record the seed used before you pass it, so that you may use it again in the future.
 Although not as flexible as other methods, it is relatively similar to the method of recording the `Seed` property value on Troschuetz generators.

 Furthermore, you can also control a generator's state directly via IEnhancedRandom's `SetState`, `SetSelectedState`, and `SelectState` functions, as well as properties specific to each generator implementation.
 The `PreviousULong` and `Skip` methods may also be useful for controlling generator state.
 ShaiRandom's API documentation provides more specific information on these methods.